ligurio/awesome-ttygames/README.md

 ### [oldrunner](http://culot.org/public/Code/oldrunner.html)

-Oldrunner is a remake of Broderbundâ€™s Loderunner which contains the 150 original game levels.
+Oldrunner is a remake of Broderbund’s Loderunner which contains the 150 original game levels.
 It is written in C and has a text-based interface.

 ### [pacman](http://slaout.linux62.org/pacman/index.html) [Screencast](https://asciinema.org/a/34686)